ucldc/ucldc-docs/docs/dams/index.md

   - Digital objects within the DAMS are hierarchically organized.
 By default, the sidebar displays this hierarchy.
 - Current object or project folder and its tabs: These tabs change depending on the kind of object or folder you are viewing and will be discussed in subsequent sections for [project folders]({{ site.url }}{{ site.baseurl }}/docs/dams/organization/) and [objects]({{ site.url }}{{ site.baseurl }}/docs/dams/edit-objects/).

-You'll notice there are other elements of the interface you should feel free to explore, though we have not yet customized them fully.
+You'll notice there are other elements of the interface we have not mentioned, and this is because we have not yet customized them fully.
+You can feel free to explore these features as well, but just be advised they might not work perfectly right now.